3DO/christopherpoole.github.com/_posts/2013-03-28-ord-bot-hadron-unboxing.md

 ![](/static/images/ordbot/cables.png)

+Finally, there are a lot of hardware and connectors required for assembly, all individually labeled and bagged:

+![](/static/images/ordbot/everything.png)

-Overall the kit is of high quality an dwell packaged for shipping.
+Overall the kit is of high quality and well packaged for shipping.
 I can't wait to build it!

-![](/static/images/ordbot/everything.png)